 Online form: https://www.gov.uk/return-home-voluntarily

-As yet, the Home Office have not confirmed when flights to the UK will resume.
+As of October 2020, the Home Office have not confirmed when flights to the UK will resume.

 The Home Office have produced a FAQ document in response to questions put forward by stakeholders (please note: this FAQ pre-dates the above UNHCR announcement).